We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 Tell us of a change to a proprietary company member's (shareholder) address online by completing a Form 484 Change to company details.

-Any change to a proprietary company member's (shareholder) address must be notified to ASIC within 28 days.
+You must notify ASIC of changes to a proprietary company member's (shareholder) address within 28 days.

 In some cases, officeholders may apply for suppression of residential address.